amantalwar04/agency/grand-free-bootstrap-responsive-website-template/readme.txt

-Grand – is a simple and clean one page html5 template for multipurose use built with valid HTML5 & CSS3.
+Grand ï¿½ is a simple and clean one page html5 template for multipurose use built with valid HTML5 & CSS3.
 This template is based on latest Bootstrap framework 3.3.1 fully responsive web compatible with multi browser and devices.
 This template can be used for multi-purpose needs like business, consultancy, agency, personal portfolio, profile, mobile website and startup company.

 Key features